yeldiRium/st3k101/README_OLD.md

 ## About

-Seminar work of Hannes Leutloff & Noh Hummel for the computional humanities seminar @ Goethe University (WS17/18)
+Seminar work of Hannes Leutloff & Noha Hummel for the computional humanities seminar @ Goethe University (WS17/18)

 ### Dependencies:

 * docker
 * docker-compose
-* node
-* npm
-* pybabel

 ### Features